axtgr/outmatch/README.md

 ## Installation

-Outmatch comes built in ESM, CommonJS and UMD formats and includes TypeScript typings, so it is compatible with any module system.

 The package is distributed via the npm package registry.
 It can be installed using one of the compatible package managers or included directly from a CDN.

 #### [npm](https://www.npmjs.com)